ikunetwork/WhitePaper/README.md

 Specifically, a license is required by regulatory bodies globally \(i.e. FDA, EMA, CFDA\) proving copyright title provenance to R&D data.<sup>[27](#f27)</sup> Without such a license, a party may not utilize such data for submission to a regulatory body and must start the research process anew \(raising capital and performing an independent clinical trial, etc.\).
 Licenses have proven to be worth billions of dollars to economic and medical systems worldwide.<sup>[28](#f28)</sup>

 In the case of IKU, data will be hashed and stored on Inter Planetary File System IPFS.
 The hash is proof of data existence - therefore proving genesis of the data and copyright title provenance.
 The data itself is openly available for anyone to see, but is protected from a third party's commercial explotiation through the copyright.<sup>[29](#f29)</sup> This hash is tokenized and traded on the blockchain, enabling cryptographic, timestamped validation of each transaction, providing the current state of IKU.
 A license will be granted upon acquisition of a certain threshold of tokens, a proof-of-license mechanism, of which the licensee can put the redeveloped drug through already established manufacturing and distribution channels, which are abundantly available for contract.
 This allows for clinical trial data licenses to be liquid and accessible while also providing for efficient market access.
-Parties, and in IKU's case the `RST[x]DC`, may capitalize on data/market exclusivity periods for competitive advantage in many jurisdictions, including but not limited to:
+Parties, and in IKU's case the `RST[x]` sub-network, may capitalize on data/market exclusivity periods for competitive advantage in many jurisdictions, including but not limited to:

 * Europe: up to ~10 years
 * Asia: up to ~10 years
 * U.S.: up to ~7 years<sup>[30](#f30)</sup>

-A `RST[x]DC` may pursue a patent together as a DC, with sole ownership of rights by the DC.
+A `RST[x]` sub-network may pursue a patent together as a DC, with sole ownership of rights by the DC.
 While `RST[x]` holders may pursue patent protection for inventions developed based on IN funded research, patents may not be used in the IN.

 Figure E further illustrates the benefits of the IKU data approach as opposed to the current, patent system: